501: A violent earth quake hit Eretz Yisrael. The town of Akko was totally destroyed.

 1862: Jacob and Amalia Nathansohn Freud gave birth to Pauline Regine (Pauli), a sister of Sigmund Freud who was deported to Treblinka in 1942.

-1862: "Escape of Mr. W.H.
+1862: An article entitled "Escape of Mr. W.H.
 Hurlbert from Richmond" published today described the year-long Southern sojourn of Charleston born author William Hurlbert, a Union sympathizer who claimed that he visited the Richmond at the invitation of Judah P. Benjamin, “the eminent Jew” with whom he found himself in total disagreement.
 Hurlbert then visited Charleston where he was seized by a mob that refused Secretary Benjamin’s order to set him free.
 Hurlbert was then imprisoned in Richmond over the objections of Secretary Benjamin where he languished for almost a year before escaping.
 [Editor’s note - For those trying to figure how much credence to give Hurlbert’s account consider the following.
 He was in Richmond during the Peninsula Campaign and later reported that the Confederate forces numbered between 80,000 and 90,000 (wildly exaggerated) most of whom were facing Union General Fitz Jon Porter (accurate) which means that had General McClellan pushed forward he would have Richmond virtually unoccupied (accurate)]

 1872: W.P.
 Wood and a Jew from Baltimore named Blumenberg are scheduled to arrive in Raleigh, North Carolina tonight.
 The two men have reportedly been sent to North Carolina by the Liberal Republican Committee in an attempt to carry out a Tammany style ballot box stuffing.
 Wood has been given $9,000 for his part in the scheme.
 Blumenberg, who has served two years in the State Prison for Perjury was given $7,000.